Supervised Reward Inference: Proof of the Bayes Optimality of SRI

 Remark \ref{remark:leastsquaresmin} and Lemma \ref{lem:linearity} show that the optimal reward function for MSE SRI indeed produces Bayesian-optimal policies.
 We must now show that this happens in the limit of infinite data, as well.
-Specifically, we show: 1) that SRI algorithms indeed converge to some optimal $\theta^*$; 2) that this convergence is uniform in the state space; 3) that uniform convergence implies convergence of the optimal policies.
+Specifically, we show: 1) that SRI algorithms indeed converge to some optimal $\theta^*$; 2) that this convergence is uniform on \(\mathcal S\times\mathcal X\); 3) that uniform convergence implies convergence of the optimal policies.
 Steps 1 and 2 follow from standard learning theory patterns in Lemmas \ref{lem:pointwise} and \ref{lem:uniform}.
-Step 3 is completed in Theorem \ref{thm:policy_convergence}.
+Step 3 is completed in the Main Theorem.

 Given a dataset of \(K\) tasks and \(M\) state samples per task,

 we form the empirical risk:

 \begin{remark} Under Assumptions \ref{ass:well-behaved}, \ref{ass:bounded}, and \ref{ass:mse}, $l_\theta$, $L(\theta)$ and $\hat{L}_K(\theta)$ are all bounded, continuous and measurable.
 (See Remark \ref{rem:boundedtheta}.) \end{remark}